 FPUA is a municipally owned utility operating electric, water, wastewater, and natural gas utilities.
 The electric utility owns an internal, looped, 69kV transmission system for system load.
 There are two interconnections with other utilities, both at 138 kV.
-FPUA's Hartman Substation interconnects with FPL's Emerson via Fort Pierce, Hartman-Midway #1, and Hartman-Midway #2 138 kV transmission lines.
-The second interconnection is from the jointly-owned transmission facilities of FPUA and the City of Vero Beach at County Line Substation to FPL's Emerson Substation.
-County Line Substation No. 20 is connected by two separate, single circuit, 138 kV transmission lines to FPL's Emerson 230/138 kV substation and FPUA's Garden City (No. 2) Substation.
-FPUA and Vero Beach jointly own the substation, the connecting lines to FPL's Emerson Station, and some part of the 138kV tie between the two municipal utilities.
+FPUA's Hartman Substation interconnects with FPL's Emerson Substation via one transmission line, and FPL's Midway Substation via two transmission lines.
+The Emerson and Midway #2 lines have FPL tapped substations along their route.
+The second interconnection point for FPUA is from the jointly-owned transmission facilities of FPUA and the City of Vero Beach at County Line Substation to FPL's Emerson Substation.
+County Line Substation No. 20 connects FPL's Emerson Substation to Vero Beach's South Substation and FPUA's Garden City (No. 2), via three single circuit 138-kV transmission lines.
+FPUA and Vero Beach jointly own the County Line Substation, the connecting lines to FPL's Emerson Substation, and some part of the 138kV tie lines between the two municipal utilities.